daattali/beautiful-jekyll/_posts/2017-03-29-effective-preregistration.md

 The focus of this post is on how you can effectively pre-register your study with a case-study of how not to do it…my own first attempt.
 I will point out what is wrong with my first attempt and highlight some resources that have been particularly useful in improving my own knowledge.
 I was inspired by Katherine Wood’s [blog post]( https://inattentionalcoffee.wordpress.com/2017/01/03/open-science-in-practice/) on her experience of starting her graduate programme after the fall-out of the replication crisis in psychology.
 She identified that current graduate students have the opportunity to start their research career following an open science approach, as opposed to changing practices further into their career.
 I too started my graduate programme after becoming aware of the issues of replicability in psychology, but I did not know anyone else at my institution who pre-registered their research and there was not exactly a “pre-registration for dummies” to turn to.
 However, there are now several articles and blog posts explaining how you can pre-register your research (e.g. [Research Pre-registration 101]( http://www.psychologicalscience.org/observer/research-preregistration-101#.WNuVNhLyuLI)).
 This post is aimed at those who are yet to pre-register their research, or are perhaps in the same boat as me where you have tried and not quite got there with the first attempt.
 There are some resources that I have found invaluable in improving how I pre-register my research, and you can see what not to do from my mistakes.

-Note: this is about what [van ‘t Veer and Giner-Sorolla (2016)]( https://osf.io/sn6by/) call unreviewed pre-registration, where the author time stamps their pre-registration document on a platform such as the Open Science Framework(OSF).
-However, there are also reviewed pre-registrations or Registered Reports. van ‘t Veer and Giner-Sorolla (2016) and [Fablander (2016)]( http://blog.efpsa.org/2016/04/14/replicability-and-registered-reports/) have previously written about the distinction so I would direct you there for a more elaborate discussion.
+Note: this is about what [van ‘t Veer and Giner-Sorolla (2016)]( https://osf.io/sn6by/) call unreviewed pre-registration, where the author time stamps their pre-registration document on a platform such as the Open Science Framework (OSF).
+However, there are also reviewed pre-registrations or Registered Reports. van ‘t Veer and Giner-Sorolla (2016) and [Dablander (2016)]( http://blog.efpsa.org/2016/04/14/replicability-and-registered-reports/) have previously written about the distinction so I would direct you there for a more elaborate discussion.
 I have also previously interviewed [Dr. Hannah Hobson]( http://blog.efpsa.org/2016/09/09/publishing-a-registered-report-as-a-postgraduate-researcher/) about her experience of publishing a Registered Report during her PhD if you are interested in the experience of publishing one.
 There is also a (growing) list of journals that accept Registered Reports which can be found via the [Centre for Open Science]( https://cos.io/rr/?_ga=1.26500537.543185544.1456424379).

 ## My first attempt